daisoonkim/daisoonkim.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I am an Assistant Professor of Economics at North Carolina State University and a Research Economist at the National Bureau of Economic Research.
+I am also affiliated with the Global Linkages Lab at Brown University.
+Prior to joining NC State, I was a Research Fellow at London Business School (2018–2019).
+I received my Ph.D. in Economics from the University of Washington in 2019.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.